Stop Talking (Chris Price album)

 Stop Talking is the second studio album by Chris Price.
 It was released on May 19, 2017 by Omnivore Recordings.
-The album was produced, engineered and mixed by Price himself, and was recorded over a five-year period starting immediately after the release of Price's debut, Homesick in 2012.
+The album was produced, engineered and mixed by Price himself, and was recorded over a five-year period, starting immediately after the release of Price's debut LP, Homesick.
 Price reportedly recorded nearly 50 songs during this time, while also devoting time to produce albums for Linda Perhacs in 2014 and Emitt Rhodes in 2016.
+Leftover material from those productive recording sessions would contribute to Price's third album, Dalmatian, which would release within a year.
 The album's cover, a painting of a blue dog, was painted by Andrew Scott.